zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 Nivi: __Speaking of__ Scott Adams, he’s got a blog post on how to build your career by __getting in__~~, say,~~ the top 25 percentile at three or more things.
 And by doing that, you become the only person in the world who can do those three things in the 25th percentile.

+So, instead of trying to be the best at one thing, you just try to be very, very good at three or more things.
+Is that a way of building specific knowledge?

+Naval: I actually think __the best way is__ just to **follow your own obsession**.